The Last Spritz

 Terre d'Hermès Eau Givrée

 "Givrée" means "frosted" in French, and that's exactly what this smells like — the original Terre d'Hermès dipped in ice.
-The grapefruit opening hits with a sharpness that's almost mentholated, cutting through summer heat like nothing else on this list.
+The icy citron opening hits with a sharpness that's almost mentholated, cutting through summer heat like nothing else on this list.
 It's the most refreshing first spray you'll experience from any fragrance this year.

-Underneath the frozen citrus, this is still a Terre d'Hermès — the vetiver-cedar backbone is there, just lighter and airier than the original.
+Underneath the frozen citrus, this is still a Terre d'Hermès — the woody-mineral backbone is there, just lighter and airier than the original.
 The juniper berry and Sichuan pepper in the heart add a subtle complexity that elevates it beyond "nice citrus cologne" into genuine Hermès territory.

 The performance is solid for a fresh-leaning fragrance: 6-7 hours with moderate projection.
 The drydown pulls closer to skin but remains pleasant and interesting.
 This isn't one of those fragrances that smells incredible for thirty minutes and then vanishes.